-This RCGP accredited resource of 10 assessment questions is designed to test your knowledge on diagnosing and managing growth hormone deficiency.
+This resource, composed of 10 assessment questions, is designed to test your knowledge on diagnosing and managing growth hormone deficiency in childhood.
+On successful completion of this resource, you'll be provided with one hour of CPD.

 Growth Hormone (somatropin) treatment in children is indicated for a number of conditions presenting with short stature.
 Growth hormone (GH) is essential for normal growth in children and the main purpose of prescribing GH in childhood is to promote linear bone growth and improve final height.
 The prevalence of growth hormone deficiency in children is estimated to be between 1 in 3500 and 1 in 4000 children, occurring either in isolation or in combination with several other pituitary hormone deficits.